mojaloop/hackathon-docs/dev-portal/docs/3-guides/1_dfsp_setup.md

 ```

 So we can see that we are getting callbacks from the Mojaloop switch!

-When we inspect the `body` field of the request, we can indeed see `Draco Dragon`.
+When we inspect the `body` field of the request, we can indeed see
+- `Draco Dragon` is the name of the party
+- The Callback came from a `FSPIOP-Source` of `duriantech`

 ## 7. Next Steps